 Ginger is considered great to treat troubled tummies and motion sickness.
 It is completely safe and no side effects.
 Ginger contains gingerols and shogoals that help reduce nausea by stopping the chemoreceptor(2) trigger zone that initiates vomiting.
 Ginger reduce the damage caused by free radicals and eliminates the products produced in the oxidative processes in the intestine, which is the main cause for nausea, vomiting and other symptoms of motion sickness.

-Mint leaves, the one more kitchen ingredient helps stop vomiting and motion sickness.
+Mint leaves, another kitchen ingredient helps to stop vomiting and motion sickness.
 The fresh fragrance and the flavor acts as a natural calming agent.

 Fennel seed health benefits